The Cyclades · Naxos

 Halki · Filoti · Apiranthos

 The drive that converts the trip.
 Halki for the Vallindras kitron distillery (distilling since 1896) and the citron-liqueur tasting; Filoti at the foot of Mt.
-Zas; Apiranthos the marble-paved village locals call "Greece's prettiest."
+Zas; Apiranthos, the marble-paved village that gets called 'Greece's prettiest.'
 One full day, by car.

 Inland dayMarble